ealexandros/UServer/README.md

 ## 📃 Documentation

-The complete documantation you can find in the `./example/README.md` [file](https://github.com/alexandros44/UServer/blob/main/example/README.md).
+The complete documantation you can find in the [./examples/README.md](https://github.com/alexandros44/UServer/blob/main/examples/README.md) file.
 There are also some applications that demonstrate how this library works in the `./example` folder.
 Over the time i will make more of these applications for better understanding.
 The most essential applications/examples are:

-1. **setup.py**, starts up the server.
-You can find it [here]().
+1. **[setup.py](https://github.com/alexandros44/UServer/blob/main/examples/setup.py)**, starts up the server.
-2. **options.py**, adding middlewares, logging, etc. You can find it [here]().
+2. **[options.py](https://github.com/alexandros44/UServer/blob/main/examples/options.py)**, adding middlewares, logging, etc.
-3. **middlewares.py**, creating and added middlewares.
-You can find it [here]().
+3. **[middlewares.py](https://github.com/alexandros44/UServer/blob/main/examples/middlewares.py)**, creating and added middlewares.

 ## ✨Conclusion